Lent 1A

 Of course not.

-We also are not to refuse the good things of the world when they do come to us.
+We also are not to refuse the good things of the world when they do

 After all, Jesus was called a ‘glutton and a drunkard.’